 If there is any story that stands out in the halls of business: it’s the story of John D. Rockefeller

-He went on to become the the richest American ever.
+Before Jeff Bezos He was the richest American ever.

 And yet some historians will paint him as simply a ruthless, greedy businessman.
 They say, “There’s nothing to learn from such a man.”

 - He was a devoted father.

 - A devoted husband.